hjbolus/Mathematical-Logic-Through-Python/README.md

 FOL proofs are allowed to introduce any tautology on a new line, with 'tautology' defined as a formula whose propositional skeleton is a propositional logic tautology.
 This is justified by the implementation of the Tautology Theorem for propositional logic, which provides a method to prove any propositional tautology.

-You can inline proofs using `Prover` objects by using the method `add_proof(proof.conclusion, proof)` of class `Prover`.
+You can inline proofs using `Prover` objects by using the method `add_proof()` of class `Prover`.
 This automatically adjusts line numbers so that the proof remains valid.

 ## Additions
 Of note, I added a file called `Operators.py`, with functions that translate a formula that uses one set of operators to one that uses a different set.
 This is similar to the file `Operators.py` in Propositions, with the addition that it is used to allow representation of FOL formulae in Fregean notation by first translating operators to ~ and ->.